orientechnologies/orientdb-docs/Distributed-Architecture.md

 ### Cluster Ownership

 When new records (documents, vertices and edges) are created in distributed mode, the [RID](Concepts.md#rid) is assigned by following the "cluster locality", where every server defines a "own" record cluster where it is able to create records.
-If you have class `Customer` and 3 server nodes (node1, node2, node3), you'll have these clusters:
+If you have the class `Customer` and 3 server nodes (node1, node2, node3), you'll have these clusters (names can be different):
 - `customer` with id=#15 (this is the default one, assigned to node1)
 - `customer_node2` with id=#16
 - `customer_node3` with id=#17